spiffe/spiffe/standards/SPIFFE_Federation.md

 The following sections describe the supported bundle endpoint profiles.

 #### 5.2.1.
 Web PKI (`https_web`)
-The `https_web` profile leverages publicly trusted certificate authorities to provide a low-friction path for configuring SPIFFE federation.
+The `https_web` profile leverages publicly trusted certificate authorities to provide a low-friction path for configuring SPIFFE Federation.
 It behaves identically to the "https" URLs that most people are familiar with when accessing web pages in their browsers.
 In this profile, the bundle endpoint server uses a certificate issued by a public CA, obviating the need for additional client configuration; endpoints using the `https_web` profile type are authenticated using the same public CA certificates commonly installed in modern operating systems.

 Please see the [Security Considerations](#7-security-considerations) section for more information about the use of public certificate authorities.